pingcap/blog/tidb-community-200-contributors.md

 ![TiDB contributor growth](media/tidb-contributor-growth.png)

-<center>*TiDB development started in 2015.
-In August 2018, we welcomed our 200th contributor!*</center>
+<div class="caption-center">*TiDB development started in 2015.
+In August 2018, we welcomed our 200th contributor!*</div>

 Here are a few of my favorite contributions to highlight: